 This chapter describes the basic objectives and framework conditions for the target architecture outlined in this document.
-Points covered in particular detail include the target group and the difference between this area of work and related projects and other relevant specifications in the field of public administration.
+Points covered in particular detail include the target group and the difference between this area of work and related projects and other relevant specifications within the public administration.